RubenCasal/tracker_360/README.md

 ### How it works:

-1. The bounding box is padded and its `x1`, `x2` coordinates are checked against the image width.
+1. The bounding box is padded, and its horizontal coordinates (`x1`, `x2`) are analyzed.
-2. If the crop range goes negative (left of 0) or exceeds the width (right of 360°), the function wraps around:

-   * **Left wrap**: crop the right-side of the image and the beginning portion.
-   * **Right wrap**: crop the end of the image and the leftmost part.
-3. The wrapped crops are **recombined horizontally** using `np.hstack()`.
-4. This ensures the object remains visually centered even if its coordinates cross the panorama boundary.
+2. If `x1 < 0` or `x2 > image width`, it indicates the object crosses the panorama seam.
+3. The crop is split into two valid regions: one on the right border, and one on the left.
+4. The function extracts both parts and horizontally **concatenates them** (`np.hstack()`), forming a seamless crop.
+5. The result is a **wrapped crop**, preserving object continuity near 0°/360°.

 <p align="center">
   <img src="readme_images/wrapped_crop.png" alt="Wrapped Cropping Example" width="600">